 Astrazeneca (AZN) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the pharmaceutical had gained 3.52% over the past month.
-This has outpaced the Medical sector's loss of 1.47% and the S&P 500's gain of 2.57% in that time.
+Prior to today's trading, shares of the pharmaceutical had gained 6.13% over the past month.
+This has outpaced the Medical sector's gain of 4.93% and lagged the S&P 500's gain of 6.38% in that time.

-Wall Street will be looking for positivity from AZN as it approaches its next earnings report date.
-This is expected to be November 12, 2021.
-In that report, analysts expect AZN to post earnings of $0.66 per share.
-This would mark year-over-year growth of 40.43%.
-Meanwhile, our latest consensus estimate is calling for revenue of $10.05 billion, up 52.8% from the prior-year quarter.
+AZN will be looking to display strength as it nears its next earnings release, which is expected to be November 12, 2021.
+On that day, AZN is projected to report earnings of $0.65 per share, which would represent year-over-year growth of 38.3%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $9.82 billion, up 49.3% from the year-ago period.

-Any recent changes to analyst estimates for AZN should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Investors might also notice recent changes to analyst estimates for AZN.
+Recent revisions tend to reflect the latest near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-AZN is holding a Zacks Rank of #4 (Sell) right now.
+Within the past 30 days, our consensus EPS projection has moved 0.53% lower.
+AZN currently has a Zacks Rank of #4 (Sell).

-Also, we should mention that AZN has a PEG ratio of 1.31.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Large Cap Pharmaceuticals stocks are, on average, holding a PEG ratio of 2.09 based on yesterday's closing prices.
+Also, we should mention that AZN has a PEG ratio of 1.35.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Large Cap Pharmaceuticals was holding an average PEG ratio of 2.27 at yesterday's closing price.

 The Large Cap Pharmaceuticals industry is part of the Medical sector.
-This industry currently has a Zacks Industry Rank of 174, which puts it in the bottom 32% of all 250+ industries.
+This group has a Zacks Industry Rank of 95, putting it in the top 38% of all 250+ industries.

 Click to get this free report